Counter Fraud Policy

 4.2 Responsibilities

-Every member of staff and associated persons who act on behalf of, or provide services to, the University is responsible for ensuring that they comply at all times with the Anti-Fraud Policy.
+Every member of staff and associated persons who act on behalf of, or provide services to, the University is responsible for ensuring that they comply at all times with the Counter Fraud Policy.
 This involves maintaining and monitoring compliance with internal controls and agreed policies and procedures; immediately reporting details of any suspected fraud, whether by an employee or an external organisation, and assisting in the investigation of suspected fraud.

 4.2.1 First line of defence